Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 ### Comments

-Comments in JavaScript are similar to comments in Java or C:
+It is a good idea to add comments to your code so you can remember what you're doing and debug when things go wrong.
+Commenting can also be useful for quickly removing or adding back in chunks of code (safer than deleting the chunk).
+Comments in JavaScript are similar to comments in Java or C.

 ```javascript
   // single line comment
 ```